From £35,48510

 7 Skoda Superb 2024 cabin

 If there’s one thing you want a Skoda Superb to be, it’s roomy.
-And rest assured, this one is exactly that.
+Rest assured, this one is exactly that.
 By our measurements, typical rear leg room has increased by 65mm over the outgoing model – already a very spacious car.
-The flat estate roofline means that head room is generous too, and it combines with large side windows to make for a real sense of space, as well as outstanding visibility.
-Boot dimensions have remained more or less constant, which is to say: very big.

-However, the fact that a Skoda estate is very practical won’t surprise anybody.
-What’s arguably more impressive is what a soothing place the front of the Superb is.
+The fact that a Skoda estate is very practical won’t surprise anybody, of course.
+What’s arguably more impressive is what a soothing place the front cabin of the Superb is.
 The outgoing car already compared favourably with rivals in terms of interior material quality, even if the design was a tad plain.
 The new one balances classic values with modern technology like few other cars.

-There’s a 13in screen, whatever the trim level.
-While the overall button count is down, Skoda has shunned the minimalist iPad-on-a-plank route in favour of a flowing design with wood-effect trim strips, elegant door handles and an almost art deco full-width vent.
+There’s a 13in multimedia screen whatever the trim level.
+While the overall button count is down, Skoda has shunned the minimalist iPad-on-a-plank route to infotainment integration in favour of a flowing design with wood-effect trim strips, elegant door handles and an almost art deco full-width vent.

-Quite a few functions are controlled through the touchscreen, but in its latest iteration it works quickly and logically, and it is complemented by the new ‘smart dials’.
-The three physical dials can all be pressed to change their function, which is displayed on the small screen within.
-The outer ones control the temperature and the heated and ventilated seats, while the central pod can control the fan speed, navigation zoom, drive mode and more.
+Quite a few functions are controlled through the touchscreen, but in its latest iteration, it works quickly and logically, and it is complemented by the Superb's new ‘smart dials’.
+The three physical dials can all be pressed to change their function, which is displayed on a small screen within each one.
+The outer ones control HVAC temperature and the heated and ventilated seats, while the central pod can control the fan speed, navigation zoom, drive mode, audio volume and more.

 It’s a brilliantly simple yet tactile and intuitive system.
-If we have any criticism of the interior, it’s that the dials and the screen feel a bit flimsy and wobbly.
+If we have any criticism of the interior, it’s that the dials and the screen feel slightly flimsy and wobbly.

-Rear passengers won’t feel like they are in second class, because the same materials quality returns here, and there are two USB ports, a climate control panel and, on SE L trim, an armrest with an integrated tablet holder.
+Rear passengers won’t feel like they are in second class, because the same materials quality is apparent here, and there are two USB ports, a climate control panel and, on SE L trim, an armrest with an integrated tablet holder.

 Skoda hasn’t forgotten the basics, either.
-With the automatic gear selector having moved to the steering column, and no manual gearboxes, the centre console is free for storage.
+With the automatic gear selector having moved to the steering column, and no manual gearboxes, the centre console is freed up to provide storage.
 There’s plenty of space, naturally, and everything can be hidden from view by two shutters.
-The armrest cubby is big too and contains various movable trays and bins for things like glasses, and a felt-covered bar that you can use to clean the screen.
+The armrest cubby is big, too, and contains various movable trays and bins for things like glasses, and a useful felt-covered bar that you can use to clean smudgey fingerprints off the screen with (Kodiaqs come with one of these also).

 Multimedia system

-The 13in touchscreen is standard on all Superbs and runs the latest version, which in its base form is already miles better than what you would find on the Octavia or the pre-facelift VW Golf.
+The 13in touchscreen is standard on all Superbs and runs the latest version, which in its base form is already miles better than what you'd find on the Octavia or the pre-facelift VW Golf.
 The home screen has customisable tiles that let you keep the navigation and the media on screen at all times.
-At the top of the screen is a bar of configurable shortcuts that gives you direct access to functions like the start-stop system and the auto hold.
+At the top of the screen is a bar of configurable shortcuts that gives you direct access to functions like the start/stop system and the auto hold.

 The interface responds quickly, and Skoda’s smart dials complete the package, because they let you control the main climate controls without having to use the screen.
 Having a physical dial to zoom the navigation map is very useful too.